JonatanNylund/JWeather/README.md

 # JWeather

-This is a weather app that is currently work in progress.
+This is a weather app which only shows the weather in Stockholm right now that is currently work in progress.